This article is part of a series. Just hit our Guide to Black Canary character profiles for all the information.

 History (part 3)

 - The 1973 JSA/JLA team-up led to the discovery of Earth-X. There, the Nazis had won WW2.
 But Black Canary was not among the active participants in this case.

 - The League then clashed with Eclipso (Dr. Bruce Gordon).
-Black Canary, Aquaman (Arthur Curry) and the Atom (Dr. Ray Palmer) defended an undersea lab from Eclipso and his troops.
+Black Canary, Aquaman (Arthur Curry) and the Atom (Dr. Ray Palmer) defended an undersea lab against Eclipso and his troops.

 - In 1974, the Key lured the League in a death trap.
 It was designed to exploit their every weakness.
 Canary saved the team from poison gas by using her nigh-forgotten power, now described as ultrasonic.